 This screening test only requires a medical blood draw from the expectant mother.
 Once your sample is received, the cell free fetal DNA in the same will be analysed to confirm or exclude Down’s.
 Scientists analyse the foetal DNA in the maternal blood sample to establish the ratio of foetal chromosomes.
 We know that if the expectant mother is carrying a child with Down’s syndrome, the ratio of genetic material associated with chromosome 21 will be higher due to the extra, 3rd copy of that chromosome.

 It is important to note that the NIPT is a screening test and not a diagnostic test.
 This test cannot replace diagnostic tests such as amniocentesis or chorionic villus sampling although it can help pregnant women avoid the need to undergo these tests.

 Important: A qualified GP or Pathologist will need to collect the blood sample required for this test.
-The Sample Collection kit will be sent directly to the patient with a referral for a pathology for sample collection.
+The sample collection kit will be sent to your nominated address.

 Results can be available in as little as 10-15 working days from receipt of your samples and will be sent directly to your referring GP.
 Please note turnaround time starts from the moment samples reach our laboratory.